cloudmesh/classes/docs/source/faq.rst

       $ ping -c 5 $IP

 #.
-Make sure that the machine have fnished boot by checking that ssh daemon is listening on port 22.
-If the private IP does not work, assign a floating ip as use that:
+Make sure that the machine have fnished boot by checking that ssh daemon is listening on port 22:

    ::